The Eulenspiegel Society: History

 In 1994, Barbara Nitke attended her first meeting of The Eulenspiegel Society to see a presentation by underground photographer Charles Gatewood.
 The couples she met in the SM scene fascinated her, and she began photographing them in 1994.
 They became the focus of her book, Kiss of Fire: A Romantic View of Sadomasochism (2003).
 It was among the first mainstream publications to examine the subject of BDSM.

 In 1996, The Eulenspiegel Society hosted the first large BDSM convention, in celebration of its 25th anniversary.
 This event was so well attended that the organization took over two large clubs (Hellfire Club and The Vault) as well as a disco which was converted into a club.
 Over 1,300 people attended.
 This event inspired other leather organizations to hold annual conventions as well.
 In 1997, this event received the Large Event of the Year award as part of the Pantheon of Leather Awards.

 The Eulenspiegel Society was one of the founding coalition partners of the National Coalition for Sexual Freedom, which was founded in 1997.

 In 1999, Gary Switch posted to The Eulenspiegel Society's USENET list "TES-Friends" proposing the term RACK (Risk-aware consensual kink) out of a desire to form a more accurate portrayal of the type of play that many engage in.
 Noting that nothing is truly 100% safe, not even crossing the street, Switch compared BDSM to the sport of mountain climbing.
 In both, risk is an essential part of the thrill, and that risk is minimized through study, training, technique, and practice.

 In 2002, The Eulenspiegel Society reorganized as "The TES Association."
 It retains rights to its original name and historical intellectual property.

 In 2003, TES received the Large Club of the Year award as part of the Pantheon of Leather Awards.

 In 2011, TES was inducted into the Leather Hall of Fame (under the name Eulenspiegel Society).

-In 2015, Bond and Nowvve (the latter under the name Terry Kolb) were inducted into the Leather Hall of Fame.
+In 2015, Bond and Nowve (the latter under the name Terry Kolb) were inducted into the Leather Hall of Fame.